renovatebot/renovate/docs/usage/getting-started/app-secrets.md

-# Using Secrets with Mend Cloud Apps
+# Using secrets with Mend cloud Apps

-The Mend-hosted cloud apps - Renovate App on GitHub, Mend App on Bitbucket - have deprecated the use of encrypted secrets in Renovate config files stored in the repo.
+The information on this page is for the Mend-hosted cloud apps:

+- Renovate App on GitHub
+- Mend App on Bitbucket

+If you self-host, you can skip reading this page.

+## Migrate secrets in your Renovate config file!

+The Mend-hosted cloud app will stop reading secrets from the Renovate config file in your repository on 01-Oct-2024.
+You must migrate any secrets you currently keep in the Renovate config file, and put them in the app settings page on [developer.mend.io](https://developer.mend.io).
+To add secrets you must have admin-level rights.

+Read [Migrating encrypted secrets from Repo Config to App Settings](migrating-secrets.md) to learn more.

-Instead, secrets for the cloud apps must be stored in the app settings using the web UI available at [developer.mend.io](http://developer.mend.io).
+## Managing secrets for the Mend-hosted cloud apps

-> [!NOTE]
->
-> Only users with admin rights can add secrets.

-## How to use secrets in the Mend Hosted Cloud Apps
+This section explains how you manage secrets for the Mend-hosted cloud apps.
+If you self-host you do not need this section.

+### Adding a secret

-To use secrets in the Mend Cloud apps:
+To add a secret for the Mend cloud app:

-1. Add the secret in the **Credentials** section of the Org or Repo settings in the web UI at [http://developer.mend.io](http://developer.mend.io).
+1. Go to the web UI at [developer.mend.io](https://developer.mend.io).
+2. Open your organization/repository settings.
+3. Put the secret in the _Credentials_ section:

    ![Credentials settings page](../assets/images/app-settings/app-credentials.png)

-2. Reference the secret from Renovate config files inside the repo.
+4. Reference the secret from Renovate config files inside the repo.

    ```json
    {